Fluorine: Biological role

 Fluorine is not essential for humans and other mammals, but small amounts are known to be beneficial for the strengthening of dental enamel (where the formation of fluorapatite makes the enamel more resistant to attack, from acids produced by bacterial fermentation of sugars).
 Small amounts of fluorine may be beneficial for bone strength, but the latter has not been definitively established.
 Both the WHO and the Institute of Medicine of the US National Academies publish recommended daily allowance (RDA) and upper tolerated intake of fluorine, which varies with age and gender.

-Natural organofluorines have been found in microorganisms and plants but not animals.
+Natural organofluorines have been found in microorganisms, plants and, recently, animals.
 The most common is fluoroacetate, which is used as a defense against herbivores by at least 40 plants in Africa, Australia and Brazil.
 Other examples include terminally fluorinated fatty acids, fluoroacetone, and 2-fluorocitrate.
 An enzyme that binds fluorine to carbon – adenosyl-fluoride synthase – was discovered in bacteria in 2002.